CalebAgyei/old-alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly - this script displays current directory contents in long format with user and group IDs displayed numverically and hidden files (starting with .)

 6-firstdirectory - this script creates a directory in another directory using one command

+7-movethatfile - this script moves a file from a parent directory to a subdirectory of the same parent directory